Successful Product Returns Management: 7 Tips

 Once the item has been returned, depending on the product and the situation, the seller must decide whether to recycle the item and save useful parts, repair or refurbish it, resell it, or destroy it.
 They must also decide what type of action to take with the customer, such as offering a refund or exchange, a store credit, or product repair.

 Reverse fulfillment logistics can be a large expense for your online business.
-Thankfully, there are a number of returns management strategies you can utilize to proactively reduce your amount of eCommerce returns and the costs associated with them:
+Thankfully, there are a number of product returns management strategies you can utilize to proactively reduce your amount of eCommerce returns and the costs associated with them:

 1. Understand Controllable and Uncontrollable Returns